The Gund

 Sydney Fender

-Administrative Assistant
+Executive Assistant

-Sydney (she/her) manages our budget, coordinates our programming and exhibition schedules, and ensures that everyone on our team has what they need to succeed.
+Sydney manages our budget, coordinates our programming and exhibition schedules, and ensures that everyone on our team has what they need to succeed.
 Outside of her work with The Gund, she serves on the Pomerene Center for the Arts board of directors in Coshocton, Ohio.

 Sydney earned her BA in Fine Arts with a minor in business from Mount Vernon Nazarene University and a Professional Administrative Certification of Excellence from the American Society of Administrative Professionals.